 The individuality of the body is that of a flame…of a form rather than of a bit of substance.
 (Wiener 1954, p.
 102)

-Using the language of today's “information age” we would say that, according to Wiener, human beings are “information objects”; and their intellectual capacities, as well as their personal identities, are dependent upon persisting patterns of information and information processing within the body, rather than on specific bits of matter-energy.
+Using the language of today’s “information age” (see, for example, Lloyd 2006 and Vedral 2010) we would say that, according to Wiener, human beings are “information objects”; and their intellectual capacities, as well as their personal identities, are dependent upon persisting patterns of information and information processing within the body, rather than on specific bits of matter-energy.

 This understanding of the purpose of a human life led Wiener to adopt what he called “great principles of justice” upon which society should be built.
 He believed that adherence to those principles by a society would maximize a person’s ability to flourish through variety and flexibility of human action.
 Although Wiener stated his “great principles”, he did not assign names to them.
 For purposes of easy reference, let us call them “The Principle of Freedom”, “The Principle of Equality” and “The Principle of Benevolence”.
 Using Wiener’s own words yields the following list of “great principles” (1954, pp. 105–106):